 It made me change my behavior because I no longer wanted to control her, I just wanted to heal.
 I realized that I was unhealthy for her.
 That was a true realization… that was a true change.

-When somebody you’re with mistreats you, and they realized that their mistreatment is very unhealthy behavior, they’re likely to take a step back and go, “Whoa!
+When somebody you’re with mistreats you, and they realize that their mistreatment is very unhealthy behavior, they’re likely to take a step back and go, “Whoa!
 What am I doing?
 This is awful.”
-And “I’m so sorry, I, I don’t ever want to do that to you, I feel so bad.
+And “I’m so sorry, I don’t ever want to do that to you, I feel so bad.
 I need to look inward.
 I need to figure this out.
 I need help.”

 This is the kind of response that really starts to point to genuine and long lasting change.

-On the flip side, you can also recognize change for show: When someone’s pretending to change:
+On the flip side, you can also recognize change for show – When someone’s pretending to change.

 - It appears that they’ve stopped the behavior like they’ve turned off a light switch.
-And the behavior only seemed to have changed due to a threat of accountability, like threatening to leave or threatening a loss to them of some sort.
+And the behavior only seemed to have changed due to a threat of accountability, like you threatening to leave or threatening a loss to them of some sort.

-This to me isn’t change.
+To me, this isn’t change.
 If they say nothing but, “Oh my God, I’ll stop the behavior,” that is not really them wanting to connect with you emotionally.
 That is just them protecting themselves.

-“What do I have to lose here?
+They may think, “What do I have to lose here?
 If I have something to lose, I’ll change my behavior.
 But since I don’t, I won’t.”

 - When they apologize (which they probably will) their apologies don’t seem to include an empathetic connection to what you went through.